bob-fornal/talk--codemash-2024-workshop--react-unit-testing/README.md

 Installed:

-* Node.js and npm (or yarn) installed on your computer.
+* Node.js and npm (or yarn).
 If you don't have them installed, please follow the instructions on the [official Node.js website](https://nodejs.org/en/download/).
 * Git installed (or GUI tool).
+If you don't have it installed, please follow the instructions on the [GitHub Website](https://github.com/git-guides/install-git).
+* Any editor (I use VS Code).
+[VS Code Installation](https://code.visualstudio.com/download)

 ### Setup

+Please clone the repository and install all dependencies.
+The instructions are below.

+**You will need to update this repository closer to the conference date, since it may change**.

 #### 1. Clone the repository